-American Conservation Experience – Pacific West Sierra region
+American Conservation Experience – Pacific West Northern Region

-Summary: American Conservation Experience is a non-profit conservation corps currently seeking energetic, ambitious individuals to engage in national service as AmeriCorps members in an 8-week or 14-week outdoor skill-training opportunity.
-ACE intends to provide a meaningful service to regional communities by taking direct action through conservation of our valuable natural resources.
-Our mission is to introduce and prepare corps members for careers in resource management with ACE, other conservation corps, or public agencies such as the National Park Service, US Forest Service, US Fish and Wildlife, CA State Parks, or the Bureau of Land Management, among other regional land managers.
+Summary: American Conservation Experience, a non-profit conservation corps, is currently seeking energetic, ambitious individuals to engage in national service as AmeriCorps crew members in a 26-week professional, outdoor skills-training opportunity.
+ACE intends to provide a meaningful service to regional communities and public lands by taking direct action through conservation of our valuable natural resources.
+Our mission is to introduce and prepare our AmeriCorps members for careers in resource management with ACE, within the conservation corps industry, or with public agencies such as the National Park Service, US Forest Service, US Fish and Wildlife, CA State Parks, or the Bureau of Land Management, as well as other non-profit land steward organizations.

-TWO OPTIONS AVAILABLE!
-ACE is currently seeking Conservation Volunteers for 8 weeks.
-Also, we seek 14-week, 450-HOUR AmeriCorps members of the ACE Conservation Corps program, in our Sierra Regional Headquarters of the ACE Pacific West branch...
+ACE is currently seeking crew members for an AmeriCorps 900-HOUR term in 2020, in our Northern Regional Headquarters of the ACE Pacific West branch...

-*An 8 or 14-week commitment is required once enrolled.
-An early arrival of 6/15 is expected to be rested, settle into ACE housing, and be prepared for your first full day of orientation.
+*A 900-hour (26-week) commitment is required once enrolled.
+An arrival 5/9 is expected to move into ACE housing, and be prepared for your first full day of orientation.
 There may be opportunities available to continue with ACE after the term is complete for the best performing crew members, depending on available projects in the field and seasonal constraints.

-Position Description: ACE Conservation Volunteers and AmeriCorps Members of ACE Conservation Corps program will spend several weeks learning techniques of conservation and land management while training on trail construction, forestry, and environmental restoration projects under the guidance of ACE’s most highly skilled staff members.
+Position Description: AmeriCorps Members in our Crew program will spend several months learning techniques of conservation and land management while training on trail construction, wildfire fuels reduction, forestry, and environmental restoration projects under the guidance of ACE’s most highly skilled staff members.
 The goal of the position is to accomplish meaningful project work for a variety of public land management agencies while becoming proficient in advanced field techniques.

-• Working and camping in a variety of weather conditions including temperatures ranging from near freezing high elevations to over 100 degrees Fahrenheit, high winds, intense sunshine, and rain
+• Working and camping in a variety of weather conditions including temperatures ranging from below freezing to over 100 degrees Fahrenheit, high winds, intense sunshine, rain, and snow

 • Serving on environmental stewardship projects including (but not limited to): Trail Construction/Maintenance; Dry Stone Masonry, Harmful Plant Mitigation, Forest Fuels Reduction, Fence Installation/Repair; Habitat Restoration; and Historical Preservation.